lidofinance/csm-rewards/README.md

+> [!WARNING]
+> Since the holesky is sunsetting, the branch is not maintained anymore.

+---

 If you're a Node Operator in CSM, you get staking rewards as a part of Lido protocol fees.
 The allocation of rewards for CSM operators using a Merkle tree is provided by CSM Performance Oracle once in a frame, making a new portion of